rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

     `postAction(..)` implementations in `\MovieCatalog\Controllers\MovieCatalogBase`,
     that's why we are making `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler`
     our HTTP 404, 405 and 500 error handler.
-        * Also note that the methods below can be overriden in `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` in order to change the how 404, 405 and 500 errors are actually handled:
+        * Also note that the methods below can be overridden in `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` in order to change the how 404, 405 and 500 errors are actually handled:
             - `\Slim3MvcTools\Controllers\BaseController::generateNotAllowedResponse(array $methods, ServerRequestInterface $req=null, ResponseInterface $res=null)`